NoroffFEU/development-platforms/trpc-case-study.md

 }
 ```

-In this use case we're using prisma to easily read or write data to our database, here is the model for our Notes.
+In this use case we're using prisma to easily read or write data to our database, above is the model for our ``Notes``.

 ```ts
     .mutation(async ({ ctx, input }) => {